Policy & Basic Approach

 • SDGs Target

-* The action plan items for key issues were revised in fiscal 2023.
+* The action plan items for key issues were revised in fiscal 2024.

-As of October 2024
+As of July 2025

 Corporate Governance Strengthening the functionality of Board of Directors Increase disclosure of the board's supervisory/monitoring functions.
 Enhance open-minded strategic discussions.
 Evaluate the effectiveness of the Board of Directors, analyze results, and make improvements.